Promoting Supply Chain CSR

 Sharp Supply-Chain CSR Deployment Guidebook

-To help suppliers understand and put into action CSR philosophy as stated in Sharp’s Basic Purchasing Principles, in fiscal 2007 the company formulated and distributed its own Sharp Supply-Chain CSR Deployment Guidebook.
+To help suppliers understand and put into action CSR philosophy as stated in Sharp’s Basic Purchasing Principles, in fiscal 2007 the company formulated and distributed its own Sharp Supply-Chain CSR Deployment Guidebook in Japanese, English, and Chinese.
 The Basic Products Purchase Agreement also includes articles on CSR initiatives, based on the guidebook, that suppliers are requested to follow.

 Content of Sharp Supply-Chain CSR Deployment Guidebook